 If TechRadar's reporting pans out, this is essentially the dream scenario: OnePlus will issue a refreshed, slightly upgraded phone without tacking anything extra onto the price.
 That's what we hoped for once the 5T rumours started flaring up, and we think it's the way to go.

-Bumping up to £499 or higher for the base model would be dangerous territory for the OnePlus 5T, since that puts it much closer to top-end flagships.
-The Samsung Galaxy S8, for example, can be found for about £525 – and that's our favourite phone in the world right now.
-But at £449, there would still be enough of a pricing edge to the OnePlus 5T to keep it plenty worthwhile.
+In our view, anything above ₹40,000 becomes dangerous territory for the OnePlus 5T, since that puts it much closer to top-end flagships.
+The Samsung Galaxy S8, for example, can be found for about ₹57,000 – and that's our favourite phone in the world right now.
+But at ₹32,999, there would still be enough of a pricing edge to the OnePlus 5T to keep it plenty worthwhile.

 What will the OnePlus 5T look like?